Sign in

 Measuring Radiation | IAEA

-Radiation with enough energy to cause changes at the atomic level is called ionizing radiation.
-It can damage cells, so it is important to measure its potential health effects – but how?
-Units measuring ionizing radiation are commonly named after leading physicists in the field.
-Scientists now use Becquerel, Gray and Sievert to quantify radiation and estimate its impact on people.
+Radiation with sufficient energy to cause alterations at the atomic level is termed ionizing radiation.
+This type of radiation can harm cells, making it crucial to measure its potential health effects.
+Units used to measure ionizing radiation are often named after pioneering physicists in the field.
+Modern scientists use Becquerel, Gray, and Sievert to quantify radiation and assess its impact on humans.

-The company is the world’s best radiation protection solutions supplier.
-We are your one-stop shop for all needs.
-Our staff are highly-specialized and will help you find the product you need.
+The company is the world’s leading provider of radiation protection solutions.
+We serve as your comprehensive source for all radiation protection needs.
+Our specialized staff are ready to assist you in finding the right product.

 Comments